ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 The output will have useful information:
 - Are there strange characters in the collectioncode, project title, or abstract?
 - Were the names and affiliations of each contact successfully parsed?
-Are there any affiliated-instiutions which are not found?
+Are there any affiliated institutions which are not found?
 Are there any contacts which were not found that you expected to be?
 - Is the project URL formatted correctly?
 - Are all the species studies found in WoRMS?
 Are any of them non-accepted taxonomy (look at top of each species-record for success: `INFO: Halichoerus grypus is an accepted taxon, and has Aphia ID 137080.`, followed by a URL)?
-Which ones have common names which are **not** matching the WoRMS records (look at bottom of each species record for success: `OK: Grey seal is an acceptable vernacular name for Halichoerus grypus`)?
+Which ones have common names which are **not** matching the WoRMS records (look at bottom of each species record for success: `OK: Grey seal is an acceptable vernacular name for Halichoerus grypus`)? **NOTE: any mismatches with commonname can be fixed at a later stage, make a note in the Issue for your records**
-- Is the suggested Bounding Box appropriate based on the abstract?
+- Is the suggested Bounding Box appropriate based on the abstract? **NOTE: any issues with the scale of the bounding box can be fixed at a later stage, make a note in the Issue for your records**
 - Are the start and end dates formatted correctly?

 Generally, most of the error messages arise from the **Contacts** and **Species** sections.